ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 ![](https://github.com/ewerae/Pathfinding-Visualiser/blob/main/pathfinder.gif)

 WOP Pathfinding visualiser.
-Currently has A* search algorithm, if I implemented it right, it looks right...
+Currently has my own version of the A* search algorithm, if I implemented it right, it looks right...
+Although, other visualisers I have seen look prettier in their solve method.
+I think ultimately the paths are the most efficient but they've somehow colour coded theres better...

+I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button, there's only so much I can do with a very slow VM...

-Uses the octile heuristic method, apparently more accurate in obtaining diagonal paths so.
+The algorithm uses the octile heuristic method, apparently more accurate in obtaining diagonal paths so.

 Small minor quality of life details added:
 - Run and Reset